German carmakers left reliant on others for battery cells

 Europe’s chip makers were not wiped out completely, however, maintaining - with the help of state aid - a lead in high-performance chips used in industrial and power-management applications such as electric cars, trains, wind turbines or computer server farms.

-“When you talk about silicon chips for cars, it’s not about standard products but specialized applications,” said Elmar Kades of management consultants AlixPartners.
+“When you talk about silicon chips for cars, it’s not about standard products but specialised applications,” said Elmar Kades of management consultants AlixPartners.
 “That’s a good business.”

 Robert Bosch is building a new plant in ‘Silicon Saxony’ in eastern Germany that will make chips for the car industry and the industrial ‘Internet of Things’.